 §7 Security measures in place to protect data stored in our systems

-The BKMS® System is operated by a specialised company, Business Keeper AG, Bayreuther Str.
+The BKMS® Incident Reporting is operated by a specialised company, Business Keeper AG, Bayreuther Str.
 35, 10789 Berlin in Germany, on behalf of MTU.

 Personal data and information entered into the whistleblowing system are stored in a database operated by Business Keeper AG in a high security data centre.
 Only MTU can see the data.
 Business Keeper AG and other third parties do not have access to the data.
 This is ensured in the certified procedure through extensive technical and organisational measures.